ShaunApps/employee-list-challenge/README.md

 Open http://localhost:3000 to view it in the browser if it doesn't open automatically.

+### Additional Success Criteria

+* Responsiveness for List and Detail page
+* Filtering by city is done locally from state

 This project utilized the following technologies to create: